nathan-sheffield/nathan-sheffield.github.io/_posts/2023-12-25-o-tennenbaum.markdown

 [^10]: It's worth unpacking what's happening here.
 Why are we doing all this stuff with computationally inseperable sets, as opposed to just saying we can find an element that codes for _exactly_ $A$?
 Well, we know that $A$ consists of all the values you get by running $P_A$ for some ordinary natural number of steps.
 But when we encode the property "$P$ prints out $n$ after $m$ steps" in Peano arithmetic, we allow for nonstandard elements to be plugged in as $m$ -- it's maybe not clear what that means in terms of the program, but it does get assigned some truth value by our formula.
 So, since $e$ is larger than all natural numbers, we know that $S_e$ contains $A$, but it might also contain some other weird stuff that somehow corresponds to "running the program for more than a finite number of steps".
 Hence why we talk about inseperable sets -- $S_e$ might contain other weird stuff, but we can make sure it definitely never gets anything from $B$.

 [^11]: You might notice that this argument only really shows that there can't be a labeling that's a bijection with $\mathbb{N}$.
-That is, you could imagine that you had some computable functions $+_M$ and $\cdot_M$ acting on $\mathbb{N}$, such there's some substructure isomorphic to a nonstandard model of PA, but that the subset of $\mathbb{N}$ corresponding to that substructure isn't computably enumerable.
-Then, the argument I presented doesn't work -- you might find a label $L$ such that $L \cdot_M p_n = e$, but where that label doesnt't actually correspond to an element of the model.
+That is, you could imagine that you had some computable functions $+'$ and $\cdot'$ acting on $\mathbb{N}$, such there's some substructure isomorphic to a nonstandard model of PA, but that the subset of $\mathbb{N}$ corresponding to that substructure isn't computably enumerable.
+Then, the argument I presented doesn't work -- you might find a label $L$ such that $L \cdot' p_n = e$, but where that label doesnt't actually correspond to an element of the model.
 I'm not sure whether there's a way to rule such a structure out, or whether there's an obvious reason it _should_ exist -- I would be very interested if somebody sees the answer here.